 If you have the means and could afford to, go the extra mile and steam treat both your carpet and your furniture as steam and high temperatures will immediately kill fleas and provide an extra layer of control.

 Last but not least, no indoor control flea program can be successful without the use of some professional quality flea killing sprays and products.
 A flea killing aerosol spray works greatly to kill both adult fleas and hinder the development of flea eggs and larvae.
 Apply the flea killing spray on the floors and in every crack and crevice.
-Some are even safe to spray onto your couch and furniture.
+Some are even non-staining and can be sprayed onto your couch and furniture.
 Once the spray has dried, you can vacuum up the remains of the fleas and the remnants of the spray.

-Other great products we suggest using are flea killing sprays which are safe to spray directly on dogs and cats to kill fleas and powders which can be sprinkled on carpets to kill any lingering fleas.
+Other great products we suggest using are flea killing sprays which can be sprayed directly on dogs and cats to kill fleas and powders which can be sprinkled on carpets to kill any lingering fleas.

 If you’re still on the fence when it comes to getting rid of fleas in your home, the tips provided above should convince to give DIY flea control a try as it could save you a lot of headache and money in the long run.